 Weapons in the Parking Lot May Be Allowed

-Currently, more than 25 states have enacted laws preventing employers from completely banning weapons at the workplace.
+Currently, roughly half of states have enacted laws preventing employers from completely banning weapons at the workplace.
 These laws, commonly referred to as “parking lot”, “guns-at-work” and “guns-in-trunks” laws, allow employees to bring a weapon to work in their vehicle.

 Although employers in these states have the right to keep weapons out of the office or building, it’s acceptable for employees to store weapons in personal vehicles while parked at the worksite.
 The laws vary from state to state but typically require employees to meet certain conditions, such as: